MonitorQA/ExternalApiDocs/_posts/2020-12-18-get-schedule.md

   - The `cycleMonthStart` property (1, 2, 3...) specifies which month within the `repeatEvery` cycle should start the audit
   - The audit always starts on the 1st day of the selected month in each cycle
   - Each repeat cycle contains `repeatEvery` months, and `cycleMonthStart` indicates the position within that cycle (1 = first month, 2 = second month, etc.)
+  - The first period's cycle month is always the closest month after (or on) the schedule creation date.
+If created after the 1st of a month, the cycle starts in the next month
   - Example: `{ "type": 1, "cycleMonthStart": 1 }` with `repeatEvery: 3` - Starts on the 1st day of the first month in each 3-month cycle (e.g., Jan 1, Apr 1, Jul 1, Oct 1)
-  - First period: Schedule created on Jan 15 with `cycleMonthStart: 1` and `repeatEvery: 3` → first audit starts on Apr 1
+  - First period: Created on January 15 with `cycleMonthStart: 1` and `repeatEvery: 3` → first period cycle starts in February (month after creation), audit starts Feb 1.
+Created on January 1 → first period cycle starts in January, audit starts Jan 1.
+Created on March 10 → first period cycle starts in April, audit starts Apr 1

 **EndRule types:**